anyeZHY/GEFF/README.md

 - Transfer PIXIE model from human body reconstruction to gaze estimation.
 Now the features of head fuse with that of eyes.
 - Implement SimCLR framework for training deep and complicated network.
+- Transform datas: Flip the images horizontally!
+Swap the left eyes and the right eyes. 👀

 ## Installation